mikron-ia/mpa-character-editor-python/config/format.md

 ## Sections

-*Note:* "conditionally optional entry" in case of Attributes and Skills means that at least one of those sections must be defined.
+**Entry** is about whether something needs to be in config file. *Mandatory* and *optional* are obvious, *conditionally optional entry* in case of Attributes and Skills means that at least one of those sections must be defined.
 It does not matter which one.

+**Component** is about whether to load it all, or allow user to select; it is more an implementation suggestion.
+If something is *mandatory*, then it will be loaded wholesale and every `Character` will have the whole list, always, even if values will be 0. *Optional* means that there will be a list to select from, a pool of options to select from and possibly modify before including in `Character`.

 ### Basic
 _This is a mandatory entry_